albertattard/java-boot-camp/01 - Primer.md

     Hello world.
     ```

 This is quite inconvenient as together with our application we need to also include the libraries this application needs.
+In this case, we only needed one library, but a typical program makes use many libraries.
+Together with the libraries our program uses, we also need to include the transitive libraries (libraries used by the libraries we are using and so on and so forth).

+This can be a nightmare for large project as Java will only fail at runtime, when that particular library is required.
+A missing library can go unnoticed for some time, until the functionality that requires it is executed at runtime.

-Also, running the application is not as simple as when e used the `-jar` option.
-A better way is to make use of a fat JAR, discussed next.
+Running the application is not as simple as before, when we used the `-jar` option.
+A better way is to make use of a fat JAR where all classes are packaged in one fat JAR.

 ### Make a fat JAR